wagtail/wagtail/docs/advanced_topics/documents/title_generation_on_upload.md

-(title_generation_on_upload)=
+(docs_title_generation_on_upload)=

 # Title generation on upload

-When uploading files (such as documents or images), Wagtail automatically removes the file extension from the filename and uses the rest of the name as the title.
-This guide shows how to customize that default behavior for both documents and images.
+When uploading a file (document), Wagtail takes the filename, removes the file extension, and populates the title field.
+This section is about how to customize this filename to title conversion.

-The file name to title conversion is used on the single file widget, multiple upload widget, and within chooser modals.
+The filename to title conversion is used on the single file widget, multiple upload widget, and within chooser modals.

+You can also customize this [same behavior for images](../images/title_generation_on_upload).

-The filename-to-title conversion applies across Wagtail's single file widget, multiple upload widget, and chooser modals.
-You can further customize this conversion by using JavaScript event listeners, which react to either the `'wagtail:documents-upload'` or `'wagtail:images-upload'` events.
+You can customize the resolved value of this title using a JavaScript [event listener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) which will listen to the `'wagtail:documents-upload'` event.

 The simplest way to add JavaScript to the editor is via the [`insert_global_admin_js` hook](insert_global_admin_js).
 However, any JavaScript that adds an event listener will work.

 ## DOM event

-The event name to listen to is `'wagtail:documents-upload'` and `'wagtail:image-upload'`.
+The event name to listen to is `'wagtail:documents-upload'`.
 It will be dispatched on the document upload `form`.
 The event's `detail` attribute will contain:

 -   `data` - An object which includes the `title` to be used.
 It is the filename with the extension removed.
--   `maxTitleLength` - An integer (or `null`) which is the maximum length of the title field.
+-   `maxTitleLength` - An integer (or `null`) which is the maximum length of the `Document` model title field.
 -   `filename` - The original filename without the extension removed.

-To modify the generated title, access and update `event.detail.data.title`, no return value is needed.
+To modify the generated `Document` title, access and update `event.detail.data.title`, no return value is needed.

 For single document uploads, the custom event will only run if the title does not already have a value so that we do not overwrite whatever the user has typed.